ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 Gond opened his eyes to find her watching him with those ancient, knowing eyes.
 "It finds another way through.
 Or it builds pressure until it breaks free."

 "Precisely."
 She gestured toward the settlement below, where smoke rose from cooking fires and the sounds of daily life drifted upward.
-"Your power has been finding its own way through—in moments of crisis, when your conscious mind steps aside.
-But such uncontrolled channeling strains your capacity to connect with the divine."
+"Your power has been finding its own way through—in moments of crisis, when your conscious mind steps aside."

 The strain.
 Gond's hand moved unconsciously to his chest, where a persistent ache had settled after each healing.
 Not pain exactly, but a tension, as if he were forcing divine energy through channels too narrow to contain it properly.
 After healing Dax, he'd slept for nearly two days.
 The smaller healings since—a child's fever, an infected wound, a broken bone—left him exhausted for hours.